bitovi/academy/src/ngrx/15-use-selectors/use-selectors.md

 @sourceref ./contact.component.ts
 @highlight 2, 3, 11, 13

-In the `DashboardComponent`, there is are `TODO`'s where the Login Selectors should be used.
+In the `DashboardComponent`, there is are `TODO`’s where the Login Selectors should be used.

 ## P1: Solution